GangemiLorenzo/Vuepress-website/docs/README.md

 actionText: Try the app
 actionLink: https://web-wallet-manager.firebaseapp.com/
 features:
-- title: Gestisci il tuo portafoglio di polizze
+- title: Manage your portfolio of policies
-  details: Dimenticati dei foglio sparsi per l'ufficio e inizia caricare le tue polizze qui!
+  details: Forget about spreadsheets around the office and start uploading your insurance here!
-- title: Tieni traccia dei tuoi incassi senza fatica
+- title: Keep track of your income without effort.
-  details: Web Wallet Manager si occuperà di tenere i conti in ordine per te.
+  details: I.P.M. will take care of keeping the accounts in order for you.
 footer: Developed using VuePress by Lorenzo Gangemi
 ---